 When you are configuring your Lesson, you just need to go to the Settings tab and you will see the Video Progression option.
 It’s turned off by default.
 Just enable that:

-Just be aware that adding a video like this will add the video to the top of the Lesson page.
-You can add it to other places on the page by using the [id_video] short-code.
+Be aware that adding a video like this will add the video to the top of the Lesson page.
+You can add it to other places on the page by using the custom Spotlightr blocks.

 How Does It Work With Spotlightr?